 “Both large and small investors should stick with low-cost index funds.”

-“By periodically investing in an index fund, for example, the know-nothing investor can actually outperform most investment professionals.
+“By periodically investing in an index fund the know-nothing investor can actually outperform most investment professionals.
 Paradoxically, when ‘dumb’ money acknowledges its limitations, it ceases to be dumb.”

 8. Keep calm…